Tananatham/G2T1_LMS/README.md

 5. In the G2T1_LMS folder, run docker-compose up
 6. Navigate to localhost/G2T1_LMS/HTML in your preferred browser
 7. Done!

-### Please note!
-There may be a network error specific to **Google Chrome** when accessing the live app launched on AWS, to fix:
-1. Enter "chrome://flags/#block-insecure-private-network-requests" into chrome url
-2. Set Block insecure private network requests to Disabled

-*Note: this error is not present in other browsers, and is not needed when using WAMP/MAMP or in your local dev environment.*

 This is a learning management system for Service Engineers to repair, service and maintain the products of All-In-One.
 This system allows engineers to apply for classes and take lessons.
 It allows trainers to upload course materials and create assessments, and allow them to check the progress of the learners in their class.
 It allows Human Resources to enrol and assign students to a class.